cfengine/documentation/getting-started/tutorials/distribute-files-from-a-central-location.markdown

 there are no syntax errors by running `cf-promises -f ./promises.cf`

-## Enterprise Users ##
+## Enterprise Users

 Before committing the changes to your repository lets get logged into the Mission Portal and setup a Tracker so that you can see the policy as it goes out.

-Navigate to the hosts app select all hosts and then on the right hand side select the events tab.
-Add a new tracker called Patch Failure with report type Promise not Kept and for the watch enter ".*patch.*"
+Navigate to the hosts app, select all hosts and then on the right hand side select the events tab.
+Add a new tracker called *Patch Failure* with report type *Promise not Kept* and for the watch enter `.*patch.*` (without quotes).
-(without quotes).
 This will watch for any promise handle that includes the string patch where a promise is not kept.
 Set the start time to now and click start.
-Lets add another Tracker called Patch repaired.
-Set the report type to Promise Repaired, set the watch and time as before and click start.
+Lets add another Tracker called *Patch repaired*.
+Set the report type to *Promise Repaired*, set the watch and time as before and click start.
 This tracker will allow you to see how the policy reacts as it is activated on your infrastructure.

 Now that you have a couple trackers running go ahead and deploy the policy changes.

-## Commiting Changes ##
+## Committing Changes

-Now that all of our changes are ready lets deploy them to our infrastructire.
+Now that all of our changes are ready lets deploy them to our infrastructure.

 Always inspect what you expect. `git status` shows the status of your current branch.

     git status

-Insepct the changes contained in each file, and when you are sure add them to gits commit staging area.
+Inspect the changes contained in each file, and when you are sure add them to git's commit staging area.

     git diff file
     git add file